jinglescode/time-series-forecasting-pytorch/README.md

 This is where **data normalization** comes in.
 Normalization can increase the accuracy of your model and help the gradient descent algorithm converge more quickly towards the target minima.
 By bringing the input data on the same scale and reducing its variance, none of the weights in the articial neural network will be wasted on normalizing tasks, which means the LSTM model can more efficiently learn from the data and store patterns in the network.
 Furthermore, LSTMs are intrinsically sensitive to the scale of the input data.
 For the above reasons, it is crucial to normalize the data.

-Since stock prices can range from tens to hundreds and thousands (not to mention penny stocks) - $40 to $160 in the case of IBM - we will perform normalization on the stock prices to narrow down the range of these values before feeding the data to the LSTM model.
+Since stock prices can range from tens to hundreds and thousands - $40 to $160 in the case of IBM - we will perform normalization on the stock prices to narrow down the range of these values before feeding the data to the LSTM model.
 The following code snippets rescales the data so that it has a mean of 0 and the standard deviation is 1.

 <details>
 <summary>View codes</summary>